Pennsylvania

 Student Funding

-Scholarship organizations determine scholarship amounts, which are capped at the amount of a school’s tuition and fees or $8,500.
-Students attending “economically disadvantaged schools”—those where 51 percent or more of the student population is on scholarship—may receive scholarships worth up to $10,500 for elementary students and $12,500 for secondary students.
+Qualifying private donors contribute to approved Scholarship Organizations.
+Each Scholarship Organization determines scholarship amounts, which are capped at the amount of the school’s tuition and fees, or $8,500 for students without a disability and $15,000 for students with a disability.
+Students attending “economically disadvantaged schools”—those where 51% or more of students received an EITC/OSTC scholarship of at least $500 (K–8) or $1,000 (9–12) during the previous school year—may receive scholarships worth up to $10,500 for elementary students and $12,500 for secondary students.
 Students with special needs may receive up to $15,000, and students with special needs attending economically disadvantaged schools may receive up to $19,000.
 Public school boards may set up tuition grant programs that allow students to attend a public or private school.
 For private schools under such programs, the tuition grant is limited to the state’s per-pupil subsidy amount.

 Student Eligibility

-Students must live in a “low-achieving” school zone, with low-achieving defined as the state’s bottom 15 percent of public schools based on standardized test scores.
-Also, families are eligible only if their household incomes are less than $105,183 plus $18,514 for each child in the family in 2022–23, adjusted annually for inflation.
-Students with special needs are eligible for scholarships if they come from families that earn 150 percent of the baseline income level (for example, a family with one child may earn up to $170,540 in 2022–23) or less, and those with the most severe special needs are eligible if they come from families who earn 299 percent of the baseline income level ($339,942 for a one-child family in 2022–23) or less.
+Students must live in a “low-achieving” school zone, with low-achieving defined as the state’s bottom 15% of public schools based on standardized test scores.
+Also, families are eligible only if their household incomes are less than $112,348 plus $19,775 for each child in the family in 2024–2025, adjusted annually for inflation.
+Students with special needs are eligible for scholarships if they come from families that earn 150% of the baseline income level (for example, a family with one child may earn up to $142,011 in 2024–2025) or less, and those with the most severe special needs are eligible if they come from families who earn 299% of the baseline income level ($171,475 for a one-child family in 2024–2025) or less.
+Scholarship Organizations must give preference to applications from students who received an application in the prior year or students whose household income does not exceed 185% of the Federal Poverty Level.

 EdChoice Expert Feedback